Homes for Ukraine: Future accommodation options

 You would have to consider whether there would be any implications as to whether you are a homeowner or renter (discuss with your mortgage lender or landlord), whether any benefits that you receive would be affected by lodger income, any sort of legal or other costs related to setting up a lodging arrangement, any implications around insurance, ensuring no ‘overcrowding’.

-Your property may be classed as an House in Multiple Occupation (HMO) if you let rooms to more than 2 people.
+Your property may be classed as a House in Multiple Occupation (HMO) if you let rooms to more than 2 people.

 Declaring the extra income

-Lodging income may have tax implications, please go to Gov.uk for more information.
+Lodging income may have tax and other financial implications, please go to Gov.uk for more information.

 When a hosting arrangement ends, either the guest or host will need to fill out this Departure Form to inform the council of the date that the guest moved out.
 This then prompts the council to update their records and stop 'Thank You' payments, preventing an invoice being issued.